Apply to be a Certified Prevention Professional (CPP):

 Applications may be submitted at any time.
-The process generally takes 1.5 to 2 months for review.
+The review process generally takes 1.5 to 2 months.
 Accepted applications need to be approved by the Prevention Specialist Certification Board of Washington (PSCBW) at a full Board meeting.

-Once the CPP portfolio is approved, the PSCBW Testing Chair pre-registers the applicant with the IC&RC.
-The applicant then registers for the computer-based exam with the approved testing company.
-See the sidebar for more information about exam prep and accommodations.
 Upon passing the examination, the applicant is now a Certified Prevention Specialist.
-The PSCBW will award the CPP credential within The PSCBW will meet to discuss the candidate's application and testing outcome then will award the Certified Prevention Professional credential within 72 hours of passing the exam.
-The candidate's portfolio and exam results with be reviewed at the next full PSCBW directors' meeting and will then be added to the Active CPP database.
+The PSCBW will meet to discuss the candidate's application and testing outcome then will award the Certified Prevention Professional credential within one week of passing the exam.
+The applicant's application and exam results with be reviewed at the next full PSCBW directors' meeting and will then be added to the Active CPP database.